Jade-Someda/CS179G/README.md

 # Senior Design Project - Chicago Crime Analysis and Prediction
 This project focuses on Big Data Analysis.
-This project runs pre-analysis/cleans data, analyszes data, loads the data into a MySQL Databse and presents it on a Web Interface that uses an LLM Chatbot to infer insights about the data, based on predefined hypothesis.
+This project runs pre-analysis/cleans data, analzes data, loads the data into a MySQL Databse and presents it on a Web Interface that uses an LLM Chatbot to infer insights about the data, based on predefined hypothesis.

 # Contributors:
 ## Neha Gutapalli || Tanya Carillo || Eric Via || Arleen Kaur || Jade Someda